Tylenol Liver Damage Lawsuits Date Back to 1994

 McNeil and the Plaintiffs’ Steering Committee (PSC) of the Tylenol MDL signed a master settlement agreement on Feb.
 10, according to court documents.
 It reportedly creates a global private settlement program to resolve claims, both filed and unfiled.

-The first Tylenol liver damage case to go to trial resulted in a win for Johnson & Johnson.
-In October 2015, a New Jersey jury decided that Regina Jackson, 55, couldn’t prove that she had actually taken Extra Strength Tylenol before she spent a week in the hospital.
+In October 2015, a Tylenol liver damage case went to trial and resulted in a win for Johnson & Johnson.
+A New Jersey jury decided that Regina Jackson, 55, couldn’t prove that she had actually taken Extra Strength Tylenol before she spent a week in the hospital.

 Jackson argued that she inadvertently overdosed on the pain medication, resulting in her hospitalization.
 Her lawsuit claimed Johnson & Johnson improperly designed the drug and that the recommended dosage doesn’t provide enough of a safety margin to protect users from overdose.
 The jury didn’t rule on the merits of Jackson’s claim that Tylenol was defectively designed, only that she couldn’t prove she took the drug.